Testing Simultaneous Diagonalizability: Simulation study

 \section{Simulation study}

 Simulation studies are run for two-sample, multi-sample, and partial tests.
 The barplots of p-values from multiple replicates, especially, the type I and type II errors which are readable from the plots of histograms, are given as evidence for the effectiveness of our test designs.
+Complementary to the plots presented in this section, we refer the reader to \autoref{se:compl1} in the supplementary material for tables providing type I and II errors for all our simulation studies.

-In addition, instead of implementing \Cref{thm:comm,,thm:multi_eig,,thm:part}, we always turn to their truncated versions (\Cref{thm:comm.Est,,thm:multi_eig.Est,,thm:part.Est} respectively) in \Cref{sec:simu,,sec:app} in order to take care of possibly singular covariance matrices.
+In addition, instead of implementing \Cref{thm:comm,,thm:LLR,,thm:multi_eig,,thm:part}, we always turn to their truncated versions (\Cref{thm:comm.Est,,thm:LLRest,,thm:multi_eig.Est,,thm:part.Est} respectively) in \Cref{sec:simu,,sec:app}, in order to take care of possibly singular covariance matrices.
 Furthermore, since the following examples with sample size $n$ all have the same rate of convergence $\sigma(n) = n^{-1/2}$ for their limiting covariance matrix estimators, we will not further specify but choose $\varepsilon = n^{-1/3}$ by default whenever applicable in implementations.
+This choice of $\varepsilon$ is also in accordance with the discussion in \autoref{rem:epsilon.order} and maintains the test power.